Horbenkodev/hugo-blog/content/posts/a-timely-introduction-to-intelligent-process-automation/index.md

 ---
+ceoTitle: " A Timely Introduction to Intelligent Process Automation"
 title: A Timely Introduction to Intelligent Process Automation
+breadcrumbs: " A Timely Introduction to Intelligent Process Automation"
+slug: a-timely-introduction-to-intelligent-process-automation
+draft: false
-publishDate: '2020-07-14T00:00:00Z'
+publishDate: 2020-07-14T00:00:00.000Z
-authors:
-- olga-veretskaya
-description: Intelligent process automation, and other ways of automating previously manual ways of working, has never been more timely or relevant.
 image: a-timely-Introduction-to-intelligent-process-automation.jpg
 og_image: a-timely-Introduction-to-intelligent-process-automation.jpg
+description: Intelligent process automation, and other ways of automating previously manual ways of working, has never been more timely or relevant.
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - olga-veretskaya
 categories:
   - business
+industries:
+  - enterprise
 ---
-***Intelligent process automation, and other ways of automating previously manual ways of working, has never been more timely or relevant.***
+Intelligent process automation, and other ways of automating previously manual ways of working, has never been more timely or relevant.

 Automating manual processes intelligently started to gain traction following the previous global recession (the financial crisis of 2007-08).
 Now we are entering a new one.
 Potentially a new recession, and certainly a Coronavirus (COVID-19) related crisis that is set to last for many months, if not years.